Agency sets bicycle limits for Seattle water taxis

-King County Metro has new regulations that will limit the number and size of bicycles on Seattle water taxis.
+SEATTLE (AP) — King County Metro has enacted regulations limiting the number and size of bicycles on Seattle water taxis.

-KING-TV reported that bicycles must fit inside the designated storage spaces on the vessels, and starting Monday the number cannot exceed posted limits.
+KING-TV reports bicycles must fit inside the designated storage spaces on the vessels and the number cannot exceed set limits starting Monday.

 The boats Sally Fox and Doc Maynard each have a 26-bicycle capacity.
 The Spirit of Kingston vessel has a 14-bicycle limit.